 Activities like packing and planning the move can be just as stressful and confusing as the move itself.

-One way to minimize disruption is to not let your older adult know that they’re going to move and to keep any move-related activities hidden from them.
+One way to minimize disruption is to refrain from letting your loved one know they’re going to move and to keep any move-related activities hidden from them.

 Doing the packing and actual moving in secret will take extra planning and coordination, but may be well worth the effort.